laiba-eng/RISC-V-I2C-Interface/README.md

 - Clock Stretching: To show that processing the received data takes longer than expected, the slave might keep the SCL line low.

-# Interfacing I2C With RISC-V Processor Using Mwmory Mapped I/O
+# Interfacing I2C With RISC-V Processor Using Memory Mapped I/O

 | Register Name     | Address  |